cursusdb/cursusdb/readme.md

 active BOOLEAN
 );``

-## Reserved Keys
+## Reserved Document Keys
 On insert there are a variety of RESERVED keys.
 - `count`
 - `$id`
 - `$indx`